Buckman Community Association

 Richmond Neighborhood Association

-The Richmond Neighborhood Association held its monthly meeting October 11.
+The Richmond Neighborhood Association held its monthly meeting Monday, February 14.
 Meetings are held via Zoom the second Monday of the month, 6:30-8:30 pm.
-The link to preregister is on the Agenda, which is posted to the RNA’s website, richmondpdx.org, and sent out to the RNA Announce listserv.
-To be added to the listserv, email firstname.lastname@example.org.
+The link to preregister is on the Agenda, posted on the RNA’s website, richmondpdx.org, and sent to the RNA Announce listserv.
+To be added to the listserv, email email@example.com.